 Hurricanes are categorized using the Saffir-Simpson Hurricane Wind Scale, which rates hurricanes from 1 to 5 — all based on the “sustained wind speed” that a hurricane brings.
 Here are the 5 categories, including their sustained wind speeds and the damage they’re likely to create:

-- Category 2: Category 2 hurricanes feature sustained winds between 96 and 110 miles per hour.
-Again, these hurricanes are dangerous and will produce some damage, though loss of life and severe damage is usually limited.
+- Category 2: Hurricanes feature sustained winds between 96 and 110 miles per hour.
+Again, these hurricanes are dangerous and will produce some damage, though the loss of life and severe damage is usually limited.
 In 1995, Hurricane Erin hit Florida’s panhandle as a Category 2 hurricane, where it damaged ships, crops and trees, causing about $700 million in overall damage.

-- Category 3: Category 3 hurricanes are the first of the “major” hurricanes, with sustained wind speeds between 111 and 129 miles per hour.
+- Category 3: Hurricanes are the first of the “major” hurricanes, with sustained wind speeds between 111 and 129 miles per hour.
 Roofs may fly off homes entirely, and trees may be uprooted.
 Hurricane Katrina was a Category 3 hurricane when it struck New Orleans in 2005.
 Nearly 2,000 people were killed, and damages totaled $81 billion.